Updated September 2022

 America’s dumpsters should not be better fed than its people.

 Just because a product is not sell-able, that doesn’t mean it is not useable.
-Through our Grocery Rescue program, partner agencies rescue non-sell-able product and give it a home.
+Through our Grocery Rescue program, network partners rescue non-sell-able product and give it a home.
 These products provide food pantry visitors with fresh foods that are nutritious, but sometimes more difficult to afford.

 Montana Food Bank Network monitors network partners and provides food safety training to make sure that food is kept safe for consumption.
 Additionally, network partners are specially trained to know how long a product can be consumed past its sell-by date.

 - We cannot accept recalled products, spoiled food, products without ingredients lists, or perishables returned by a customer.

 - Albertsons, Smith’s, Walmart, Sam’s Club, Loaf ‘N Jug, Reynolds Market, Target, Cash & Carry, and Costco.

 To start a program, or for more information contact Eric Luongo, Agency Resource Coordinator.